Home

 QTH-My location is

-QRX-Please stand by a moment
+QRX-Please stand by 11

 A-See "Funny numbers" below